 For those who do not subscribe to the spiritual nature of AA, alternative self-help groups, such as Smart Recovery, are available.

-These support groups enhance one’s sober social network while fostering hope and confidence that recovery is possible.
+These group-based support programs enhance one’s sober social network while fostering hope and confidence that recovery is possible.

 Research indicates that treatments combining both behavioral and pharmacological components may be optimal.
 Effective treatment extends beyond medically assisted detoxification and encourages individuals to remain in treatment for an adequate period of time and develop the skills necessary to maintain sobriety after treatment terminates.